mailplane/mailplane.github.com/_posts/blog/2021-06-06-mailplane_stopped_selling_licenses.md

 As of now, we are no longer selling licenses for Mailplane.

-We will continue trying to work around the blockade and keep Mailplane alive as long as possible.
+We will continue trying to work around the blockade and keep Mailplane alive for existing customers as long as possible.

 [Write to us](mailto:support@mailplaneapp.com) if you have purchased Mailplane in the last 60 days and want a refund.
 We completely understand if you no longer want to use an app which has an uncertain future.